qdot/jiggly.js/README.md

 On Desktop:

   - Chrome: Works!
-  - Firefox: Audio through Firefox seems to be glitchy as hell on both OS X and linux, aurora and nightly.
-SOMEONE SHOULD REALLY FIX THAT.
+  - Firefox: Audio looping through Firefox seems to be glitchy on both OS X and linux, aurora and nightly.
+May still work, but not perfect.
+  - IE: Not tested

 On Mobile: